Aynsley Lister: Biography

 Lister has also recorded with Jesse Davey from the English blues band The Hoax on Everything I Need (2000) and All Or Nothing (2002) both produced by Greg Haver (Manic Street Preachers, Catatonia).
 Everything I Need was his debut US release in 2006, in preparation for a US tour, and received critical acclaim.
 Lister's fourth studio album, and his first to only contain original material, was 2007's Upside Down which Lister produced himself.

-In June 2008 Lister changed to ARM Management and signed to Manhaton Records in August 2008, releasing Equilibrium in March 2009.
+In June 2008, Lister changed to ARM Management and signed to Manhaton Records in August 2008, releasing Equilibrium in March 2009.
 Equilibrium was produced by Steve Darrel Smith and features Robbie McIntosh, Paul Beavis and Simon Johnson.
-Following "Equilibrium", he and his band relocated to the Tower Arts Centre and with the tape rolling, nailed a cracking rendition of their high-octane live set to produce the storming 'Tower Sessions' record, which was released on Manhaton Records in 2010 and consequently voted 'Best Live Album' in the 2011 Blues Matters Writers Poll.
+Following Equilibrium, he and his band relocated to the Tower Arts Centre and with the tape rolling, nailed a rendition of their live set to produce Tower Sessions record, which was released on Manhaton Records in 2010 and consequently voted 'Best Live Album' in the 2011 Blues Matters Writers Poll.

 In August 2014, Lister won two awards for "Best Songwriter" and "Best Song (for Home)" in the British Blues Awards and came runner up for three more; "Best Guitarist", "Best Male Vocalist" and "Best Album (for Home)".

-For the tenth album of his career to date, "Home" (2013), Aynsley has flown the nest of being under contract with anyone but himself.
-"Home" is the debut release for his own label "Straight Talkin' Records," set up in partnership with his wife and manager, Stephanie Lister in the same year.
+For the tenth album of his career to date, Home (2013), Lister has flown the nest of being under contract with anyone but himself.
+Home was the debut release for his own label, Straight Talkin' Records, set up in partnership with his wife and manager, Stephanie Lister in the same year.